aakilfernandes/aakilfernandes.github.io/_drafts/the-new-world-of-currency-competition.md

     curl http://api.FederalReserve.us/send?from=Aakil&amount=2000&to=Landlord

 The benefit of such a system to citizens would be huge.
 It would allow instant global transfers of wealth without financial intermediaries.
-No paypal or venmo necessary.
+No Paypal or Venmo necessary.

 Such a system could work regardless of the monetary policy the central bank chooses.
 It doesn’t matter if money is backed by gold, silver, diamonds or fiat.
 A central bank in the 21st century has the power to provide instant and direct transfers of wealth without additional middle men.